chrisvvarren/Print-Probability/README.md

 Warren, Christopher N., Avery Wiscomb, Pierce Williams, Samuel V. Lemley, and Max G’Sell.
 “Canst Thou Draw Out Leviathan with Computational Bibliography?
 New Angles on Printing Thomas Hobbes’ ‘Ornaments’ Edition.”
 Eighteenth-Century Studies 54, no. 4 (2021): 827–59. [https://doi.org/10.1353/ecs.2021.0094](https://doi.org/10.1353/ecs.2021.0094).
 <param ve-iframe src="https://doi.org/10.1353/ecs.2021.0094">

+## Recent and Upcoming Presentations

+* “Whig Data: Milton’s Printers in the Restoration,” International Milton Society (2023)
+* “Mincing Words: Computational Bibliography as Cookery,” Renaissance Society of America (2023)
+* "The Early Modern Book of Numbers," Shakespeare Association of America (2023)
+* "Contrastive Attention Networks for Attribution of Early Modern Print,” Association for the Advancement of Artificial Intelligence (AAAI) (2023)
+* "Freedom and the Press before Freedom of the Press," The Grolier Club Bibliography Week Lecture (2023)
+* "Shakespeare, Print Networks, and the History of Clandestine Printing,” Networks 2021
+* “Computational Bibliography: Techniques and Analyses,” Association for Computers and Humanities (2021)

 ## In the News